EleutherAI/lm-evaluation-harness/docs/model_guide.md

 # New Model Guide

-The `lm-evaluation-harness` is intended to be a model-agnostic framework for evaluating .
-We provide first-class support for HuggingFace `AutoModelForCausalLM` and `AutoModelForSeq2SeqLM` type models, but

 This guide may be of special interest to users who are using the library outside of the repository, via installing the library via pypi and calling `lm_eval.evaluator.evaluate()` to evaluate an existing model.

 In order to properly evaluate a given LM, we require implementation of a wrapper class subclassing the `lm_eval.api.model.LM` class, that defines how the Evaluation Harness should interface with your model.
 This guide walks through how to write this `LM` subclass via adding it to the library!